rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 ```
 We also set up an alarm in Azure Monitor to look for those error messages in the log stream to catch them quickly.

-#### End result
+#### Conclusion of code analysis

-The truth is that the code analysis stage "ended" only when the DBs were successfully imported into AZ SQL.
+Our code analysis stage "ended" only when all our databases were successfully imported into Azure SQL.
 We had to come back to fix the grep output, re-run the global replace and re-create SQL objects again and again until all the issues were resolved.
-It was very important to keep the process idempotent and fully scripted.
+It was very important to keep the process *idempotent* and fully scripted to achieve that.

-## Steps 2-3: Generating mirror / proxy templates
+## Steps 2-3: *generating mirror and proxy templates*

-AZPM, the CLI utility we created to help with refactoring generated all the proxy and mirror objects using config files and SQL templates.
-For example, to create an external table you have to provide the full table definition with field names and their data types.
-We automated the process by using templates and automatically retrieving table definitions.
+AZPM CLI utility we created to help with refactoring generated all the proxy and mirror objects using config files and T-SQL templates.
+For example, to create an external table you have to include the full table definition with field names and their data types into the CREATE statement.
+AZPM completely automated the process by using templates and retrieving table definitions.

 The following is an example of a template for generating an external table: